How to appeal your WellCare (Centene) mental health parity denial

 Appeal levels: Federal Medicare 5-level ladder: plan reconsideration → IRE (MAXIMUS) → ALJ → Medicare Appeals Council → federal district court.
 Fast-track QIO review for inpatient and post-acute terminations.

-Timing: 60 days between most levels.
+Carrier timing: 60 days between most levels.
 Expedited urgent decisions in 72 hours.
-ALJ requires the amount in controversy to exceed the annual threshold ($190+ in 2026).
+ALJ requires the amount in controversy to exceed the annual threshold ($200+ in 2026).

 Common WellCare (Centene) denial patterns for mental health parity